Escherbach/Seq-Roadmap/README.md

 | Nanopore sequencing               | Runs can be extremely fast (an hour-long run on a Minion could provide nearly 1 million 1Kb reads).
 This would be sufficient to identify novel viral RNA in a metagenomic sample. | Oxford Nanopore accounts state that goods are sold at 50% margin.
 This suggests that Minion flow cells would cost \~\$250, and the Flongle flow cell \~\$45. <br />Cost-optimized manufacturing of these devices at scale could lead to COGS <$5 but would require capital investments on the order of $1B. | - Direct RNA readout potentially tractable.<br />- Requires adapters to be added to templates.
 This process would also need to be integrated into the sample prep instrumentation. |
 | Single-molecule optical (PacBio)  | < 1 hour                                                     | Instrumentation and consumables prohibitively costly.        |                                                              |
 | Single-molecule optical (Helicos) | <1 hour                                                      | As originally implemented in the 2000s Helicos’ instrumentation cost \>\$100000.
 However, advances in imaging technologies now allow single=molecule imaging to be performed using \$100 CMOS image sensors.
 B | - Sequencing unmodified RNA directly on a flow cell has been demonstrated with no need for adapter ligation or other library preparation steps.<br />- Currently requires cyclic chemistry, implying complexity of the reagent and fluidic system.
 However, this requirement could be avoided with a relatively low-risk R&D effort. |

-## Sample Acquisition and Preparation

-A complete sample-to-answer metagenomic sequencing platform will require the development of a sample acquisition and preparation system.
-This will **take samples from patients** and prepare them for introduction to sequencing instrumentation.
-The first step in a sequencing wor Once a sample has been collected, it needs to undergo a number of preparation steps prior to sequencing.
-Broadly, we describe these as ***sample preparation*** and ***library preparation***.
-In a clinically viable platform, sample preparation will be ***integrated into sequencing instrumentation***, such that a clinician need only add the sample to a pre-loaded cartridge and insert it into an instrument, replicating the workflow of sample-to-answer qPCR instrumentation (e.g. the Cepheid GeneXpert).

-Both sample and library preparation requirements will vary significantly depending on the *sequencing platform* being used.
-And both these processes will contribute to the complexity of any integrated infectious disease testing device.
-In fact, for many approaches the sample and library preparation steps *may be the most costly and time consuming parts of the sequencing process*.

-In this section we will discuss sample and library preparation requirements for RNA shotgun metagenomic sequencing of samples.